 How much does it cost to get contacts?

-If you ask a contact lens wearer, they will likely tell that you that the benefits of wearing contacts outweigh the costs.
-You will love the convenience of your contacts.
+If you ask any contact lens wearer, they will tell that you that the benefits and convenience of wearing contacts far outweigh the costs.
+You will love your new contacts.
 If you consistently and carefully follow the instructions and care for your lenses, you will enjoy them!